-Zdeňka Míchalová studied art history at Masaryk University in Brno, defending her dissertation on urban visual culture in early modern Moravia in 2017.
-Her research focuses on Reformation art and guilds and burghers as patrons of the arts.
-She works at the National Heritage Institute and at the University of Western Bohemia teaches art history and methodology.
+Zdeňka Míchalová completed her studies of art history at Masaryk University in Brno in 2017, defending her dissertation on urban visual culture in early modern Moravia.
+Her research focuses firstly, on Art in the Protestant Reformation and guilds, and secondly on Burghers as patrons of art.
+She works at the National Heritage Institute and teaches art history and methodology at the University of West Bohemia.

 - PhDr.
 Jaromír Murgaš, CSc.